Prior to Orientation:

 NOTE: If you are beginning classes in Summer 2015 Haven and Alcohol EDU will not be available until July.
 Watch your CARDMail for important information.

-10. Be sure to activate your Higher One card.
+10. Be sure to activate your Bank Mobile card.
 This is a requirement for all students.
-All refunds are processed using Higher One.
+All refunds are processed using Bank Mobile.

 11. Review the Healthcare Readiness Checklist.